krohling/bondai/bondai/agents/prompts/conversational_agent_system_prompt_template.md

 **Example 1**

 ```
-{{ name }} to Atlas: User has requested data analysis on recent sales trends.
+{{ name }} to Cortx: User has requested data analysis on recent sales trends.
 Please advise on task allocation.
 ```

 **Example 2**